domingosneto03/domingosneto03/README.md

 </p>

 ## 🎓 About Me
-I have completed Bsc in Informatics and Computing Engineering at the Faculty of Engineering of the University of Porto <a href="https://sigarra.up.pt/feup/pt/web_page.inicial">(FEUP)</a>.
+I am Bsc in Informatics and Computing Engineering at the Faculty of Engineering of the University of Porto <a href="https://sigarra.up.pt/feup/pt/web_page.inicial">(FEUP)</a>.
 - 🤖 I have completed projects in web development, AI, computer graphics, app development, and much more.
 - ⚡ I am a Professional Java programmer having successfully completed the <a href="https://enter.tokioschool.pt/programacao-com-java/?MLL=7361&gad_source=1&gclid=Cj0KCQjwwO20BhCJARIsAAnTIVTeycLtwJCIvwVNxTRPwDJp2apiHwgU0FGgv_gok1s-SqbASiVcNXIaAtVXEALw_wcB">Tokio School</a> Java course.
 - 🚀 Growing passion for game developping, being involved in a solo game project to hit the AppStore market.